 - vigorous physical activity, including strenuous exercise

-- certain medications, including diet pills, decongestants, or cold and cough medicines, and asthma inhalers with stimulants
+- certain medications, including diet pills, decongestants, cough and cold medicines, and asthma inhalers with stimulants

 - illnesses or conditions, including fever, dehydration, abnormal electrolyte levels

 - medical conditions, including low blood sugar, low blood pressure, and thyroid disease